TUFTS CSDD HISTORY

-Founded in 1976 at the University of Rochester in Rochester, New York, by research pioneer and visionary Dr. Louis Lasagna, the Center for the Study of Drug Development (CSDD) was established to provide objective analyses and add an academic voice to policy debates on biopharmaceutical innovation.
-Indeed, in CSDD’s first annual report, Dr. Lasagna wrote,
+Founded in 1976 at the University of Rochester in Rochester, New York by research pioneer and visionary Dr. Louis Lasagna, the Center for the Study of Drug Development (CSDD) was established to provide objective analyses and add an academic voice to policy debates on biopharmaceutical innovation.
+Indeed, in CSDD’s first annual report, Dr. Lasagna wrote:

 “The idea behind our Center was to establish an academic focus for the gathering of relevant information and for scholarly analysis and interpretation, and through the publication of such research to raise the intellectual level of debate on questions of public policy.”

-In the early years, CSDD focused primarily on the intersection of innovation, by the research-based pharmaceutical industry, and regulation, by the U.S. Food and Drug Administration.
+In the early years, CSDD focused primarily on the intersection of innovation by the research-based pharmaceutical industry and regulation by the U.S. Food and Drug Administration.
 One of CSDD’s earliest studies, conducted by the Center’s first Director, Dr. William Wardell, was a scholarly and comprehensive assessment of drug availability in the United States compared with the United Kingdom.
 The results were startling.
-Dr. Wardell documented that the U.S., relative to the U.K., experienced a substantial delay, in some cases over 7 years, in the introduction of therapeutically important medicines in five major therapeutic categories The study concluded that this delay, termed the Drug Lag, was due in large part to an overly-cautious approach to drug review by the FDA, following the withdrawal from ex-U.S. markets of the teratogen thalidomide.
-The Drug Lag study’s findings ultimately became the subject of Congressional hearings in the United States, and led to new FDA initiatives to speed drug approvals.
+Dr. Wardell documented that the U.S., relative to the U.K., experienced a substantial delay, in some cases over seven years, in the introduction of therapeutically important medicines in five major therapeutic categories The study concluded that this delay, termed the Drug Lag, was due in large part to an overly-cautious approach to drug review by the FDA, following the withdrawal from ex-U.S. markets of the teratogen thalidomide.
+The Drug Lag study’s findings ultimately became the subject of Congressional hearings in the United States and led to new FDA initiatives to speed drug approvals.
 Moreover, for over two decades, the Drug Lag was a key part of the litany for regulatory reform at the FDA.

 In 1984, CSDD moved with Dr. Lasagna to Tufts University School of Medicine in Boston, Massachusetts, where he served as the first Dean of the newly created Sackler School of Graduate Biomedical Sciences.
-Renamed the Tufts Center for the Study of Drug Development in 1988, the Center expanded its focus to include a broad range of economic, political, scientific and legal issues affecting a diverse group of stakeholders across the global pharmaceutical landscape.
+Renamed the Tufts Center for the Study of Drug Development in 1988, the Center expanded its focus to include a broad range of economic, political, scientific, and legal issues affecting a diverse group of stakeholders across the global pharmaceutical landscape.

 Now, over four decades since its founding, Tufts CSDD remains the preeminent leader in objective and scholarly analysis and insight into the drug development process.
 Tufts CSDD research has informed and influenced drug developers, regulators, policy makers, academics, contract service providers, and investors worldwide.
 The Center’s multidisciplinary research staff continues to undertake path-breaking research that guides industrial R&D strategy, improves operational efficiency, and optimizes the impact of public policy.